 Australia Federal Court Justice Jayne Jagot, who in November found S&P, ABN Amro Bank NV and Local Government Financial Services Pty. liable for misleading the towns, today ordered them to pay the sum plus costs, according to a regulatory filing from IMF (Australia) Ltd., which funded the action.
 S&P said it would appeal.

 Twelve Australian councils lost more than 90 percent of the A$16 million they invested in notes rated AAA by S&P. The ratings company unit of McGraw-Hill Cos.
-(MHP) was accused by the U.S. last month in a separate lawsuit of inflating grades on mortgage-backed securities to win business, helping trigger the worst financial crisis since the Great Depression.
+(MHP:US) was accused by the U.S. last month in a separate lawsuit of inflating grades on mortgage-backed securities to win business, helping trigger the worst financial crisis since the Great Depression.

 “The ruling is at odds with a number of well-established legal principles,” Richard Noonan, an S&P spokesman, said in an e-mailed statement on the Australian case.
 “These ratings were based on the good faith judgment of analysts.”